Paroxysmisch/genome-assembly/dissertation/main.typ

 == Aims
 While previous work @lovro has paved the way to replace the combination of algorithms and heuristics traditionally used during the layout phase of the @olc algorithm, this project aims to build on these advancements with three aims:

-+ Investigating the efficacy of state-of-the-art @gnn layers that hold promise for furthering performance.
++ Investigating the efficacy of more advanced @gnn layers that hold promise for furthering performance.

 + Integrating ultra-long sequencing data into the @gnn\-based genome assembly pipeline, as this new data type offers new opportunities for resolving complex graph artifacts, particularly repeating regions in the genome that were previously difficult to address.